daplantagenet/case-based-reasoning/README.md

 ## Features

-This R package provides two methods case based reasoning for survival data:
+This R package provides two methods case based reasoning by using an endpoint:

-- Cox-Regression
+- Linear, logistic, and Cox regression

-- Random Survival Forest (Proximity and Depth Measure)
+- Proximity and Depth Measure extracted from a fitted random forest

 Besides the functionality of searching similar cases, some additional features are included: